informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 ### Encodefacet helper

 You can use the `encodeFacet` helper to compress a JSON object.
 The compressed string can be used for creating a URL path with facets.
+This helper can be used for encoding both JSON objects and string representation of a JSON object.

+#### 1. Passing the string representation of a facet blob

 The string that you are passing as content MUST be JSON parsable.
 It will be ignored otherwise.

 Template (newline and indentation added for readability and should be removed):
 ```